Keats/kickstart/README.md

 - It has conditional cleanup to not let irrelevant files in the output directory after generation
 - Templates can be made for any kind of projects/languages
 - Case conversion filters, e.g. `camelCase` to `CamelCase`

-The main drawback compared to cookiecutter is the lack of hook scripts support, which can be mitigated a bit by the conditional cleanup.
+- Pre-gen and post-gen hooks that can execute templated scripts

-Lastly, since Windows does not allow `|` in file paths, you may use a [tera built-in filter][builtin] by using the `$$` separator instead.
+Since Windows does not allow `|` in file paths, you may use a [tera built-in filter][builtin] by using the `$$` separator instead.

 Note that, in file templates, you should keep using `|` for filtering, as the `$$` syntax is only for files and directories.